 January 4: The Quadrantids

 This shower is spawned by none other than Halley's Comet.
 It's typically a good one for Northern and Southern Hemisphere observers, though the radiant, in the Water Jar of Aquarius, rises late for northerners.
-Once these meteors start arriving they'll be sharing the sky with the last-quarter Moon, so don't expect to see more than 10 or so per hour.
+Moonlight won't be an issue this year, so observers with dark skies might see a meteor every minute or two.

 July 29: The Delta Aquarids

 Skywatchers in the Southern Hemisphere see the Aquarid showers best because their radiant is below the celestial equator.
-Light from a just-past-full Moon will wash out many of the predicted 20 or so Delta Aquarids per hour.
+The Moon is new during this year's peak, so figure on seeing about 20 Delta Aquarids per hour.

-The Perseid shower is a popular display because it offers up to 60 meteors per hour under a summer sky.
+The Perseid shower is perennially popular with Northern skywatchers because it offers up to 60 or more meteors per hour under a summer sky.
 Showtime usually begins as soon as the radiant (near the Double Cluster in Perseus) clears the horizon, an hour or so before midnight.
-With a peak predicted for 8 p.m.
-Eastern Daylight Time on the 12th, you'll want to catch them early.
-A thin waxing crescent Moon won't be a spoiler this year.
+Unfortunately, this year's preformance will be muted by the bright light from a full Moon.
+The Perseids' parent comet is 109P/Swift-Tuttle.

 October 21: The Orionids